thunderrabbit/barefoot_rob/content/books/slow-down/1416-day-01-yokohama-to-home.md

 So tired and so genki, and so lost even when relatively close to home.
 Super glad to have Lin's guidance.

 5% finished by the time we got home.

+#### date: '2021-04-16T22:27:58+09:00'

+    title: 'finished day one.'

+( this is being written 12 hours after the datestamp )

+Arrived home last night at 22:05, super sluggish, barely able to drag self up and down the stairs.
+The first few times I went down, I walked backwards because my legs could not handle going forward down the stairs.

+So so grateful for Lin joining me and sorting out the luggage issue.